sid-miglani/siddharthmiglani01/README.md

 - 👋 Hi, I’m Siddharth.
 - 👀 I’m interested in App development, Data Science and Machine Learning.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on some open source projects.
 - 📫 You can email me on siddharthmiglani001@gmail.com or sidmig001@gmail.com